- The calculation tool

 To avoid a loss of data, store all data collected in a specific sheet for processing and documentation (cf IFC shopping list, downloadable here).

-To see the answer of the quizz, just move the mouth over the picture!
+To see the answer of the quizz, just move the mouse over the picture!